-Currently, water service is provided directly to all of the Town's residences within its incorporated Town limits and several commercial facilities in the adjoining unincorporated areas.
+Currently, water services are provided directly to all of the Town's residences within its incorporated Town limits and several commercial facilities in the adjoining unincorporated areas.
 There are no wholesale customers of the Water System.

 Present Water Service Area